Arceuthobium abietinum: Description

-Plants of A. abietinum are dioecious, with male and female mistletoe plants producing spikes of staminate and pistillate flowers, respectively.
-Male flowers have 3 or 4 petals, average 3 mm in diameter, and bloom in mid- to late summer, usually peaking in August.
 Fruit are sticky, oblong berries, 4–5 mm long, green, and glaucous.
 Seed dispersal peaks in late summer to early autumn, when hydrostatic pressure in the fruit propels the seed at an initial velocity of 27 m/s.
 The average dispersal distances for A. abietinum ranges from 9.2 meters to 10.7 meters, depending on the variety.
 A sticky coating of viscin on the seed helps it attach to its host.

 Ecology

 Infection by A. abietinum negatively affects the growth and health of host trees, reducing longevity and seed production.
 A. abietinum also regularly induces abnormal growth patterns in its host, including the production of witch's brooms.
 While these brooms are typically small, flattened, and nonsystematic, A. abietinum var. wiensii often induces large brooms in Picea breweriana.
 These brooms increase the availability of nutrients to the mistletoe and provide valuable habitat for wildlife, but they also decrease the vigor of the host tree.
 Unlike in some other mistletoe-conifer relationships, the brooms that A. abietinum induces in its hosts do not significantly increase the host's susceptibility to fire.

 On true firs infected by dwarf mistletoes, further infection by the canker fungus Cytospora abietis is common, resulting in flagging and death of infected branches.

-Plants of A. abietinum serve as a food source for squirrels and hairstreak butterflies in the genus Callophrys, including the thicket hairstreak and Johnson's hairstreak.
+Plants of A. abietinum serve as a food source for squirrels and hairstreak butterflies in the genus Callophrys, including the thicket hairstreak and possibly Johnson's hairstreak.
+Because hairstreak larvae take on the color of their food and have a knobby texture, they are camouflaged on mistletoe shoots while feeding.
 The spittlebug Clastoptera distincta, a specialist on dwarf mistletoes, has also been found feeding on A. abietinum in Arizona.